RaffaeleAaron/gedit-themes/README.md

 requests anymore I decided it was time to make things happen again.
 This fixes the install script and updates some themes that looked terrible when the option to highlight the current line was selected.

+**Note:** This fork contains all the changes that were done to the original repository after the fork (only 6 commits), and includes extra bug fixes and new themes as well.

 The install script could use some more testing, but should be fully functional as it is.

 ## Usage